 "I never tell them anything about how good they are.
 You show me how good you are," said Flood.
 "You keep that countdown -- I don't care.
 But if you don't get to 10 ..."

-Flood's words trailed off into a chuckle.
+Flood's words trailed off to a chuckle.

 Of course, if by some calamity the Mustangs don't qualify for districts, you can bet whole wheat breadsticks will be served at the team banquet.